karmaniverous/blog/collections/_entity-manager/02-evolving-a-nosql-db-schema.md

 The primary job of a table in a relational database is to support [schema & query abstraction](/projects/entity-manager/sql-vs-nosql).
 Tables are intended to map cleanly to data entities, and **it is the database engine's job to organize the physical distribution of data** to support efficient query operations.

-> Highly available data is in one physical location.
+> To be highly available, data must be in one physical location.

 In a DynamoDB database (as with any NoSQL database) there is no such abstraction layer.
 Consequently, **it is the developer's job to organize the physical distribution of data** to support efficient query operations.